bubjoin/practice-flutter-pomodoro/README.md

 # practice_flutter_pomodoro

-A new Flutter project.
+The first flutter practice project to upload github

-## Getting Started
+## Getting Started by Flutter

 This project is a starting point for a Flutter application.